oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

 NOTE: The source configuration files for the iPXE server are included here.
 It is *STRONGLY* recommended that they not be
       altered.

+ALSO NOTE: *THE PRIVATE KEY USED TO ACCESS OCI WILL TEMPORARILY BE TRANSFERRED TO THE IPXE INSTANCE.
+ONCE THE IPXE INSTANCE IS DESTROYED, THE COPY OF THE PRIVATE KEY IS DESTROYED ALONG WITH IT.
+THE PRIVATE KEY IS TRANSFERED IN A UUENCODED FORMAT TO OBSCURE THE KEY.*

 Enjoy.